If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 3. Set up an automatic schedule

 Daily small (incremental) backups with a full weekly snapshot is a good balance between cost and having a clear recovery point.
-If you run a mission-critical WooCommerce store, you might want hourly backups.
+If you run a mission-critical WooCommerce store, you might want hourly backups, real-time database protection, or a clear order-preservation plan so you do not restore the site and accidentally erase recent transactions.

 4. Test your recovery